exercism/abap/exercises/practice/itab-combination/.docs/instructions.md

 Learn how to combine data from two different internal tables into one result internal table.

-Your class will be given two internal tables which contain two completely different datasets, ALPHAS and NUMS
+Your class will be given two internal tables which contain two completely different datasets, ALPHAS and NUMS.

 ```abap